 - Criminology: A doctorate degree with a criminology focus may work with the government to create effective policy or expand the field of criminology through research at a university.

-- Justice Administration: Graduates specializing in justice administration may build careers overseeing police departments or working for the FBI.
+- Justice Administration: Graduates specializing in justice administration may build careers overseeing police departments.

 - Juvenile Justice: Specializing in juvenile justice helps get doctoral students ready for a career researching or working with government to improve how the justice system handles minors.

 - Crime Scene and Forensic Science: Crime scene and forensic specialists analyze the physical evidence left at a crime scene and work for police or government.

 Research: An important goal of PhD programs is teaching doctoral candidates to perform extensive research in their area of interest.
 Doctoral candidates learn statistics and advanced research methods in order to make discoveries both during and after the PhD program.

 Comprehensive Examination: After coursework is complete (usually in 2-3 years), candidates must pass a written and oral examination given by faculty members to ensure subject mastery.